 Uninstall unwanted programs

 Uninstall as many unwanted preinstalled applications as many you can.
 Doesn’t matter whether you work on some software or not.
-But if it is installed on your PC then, it will surely use up space, consume system resources.
+But if it is installed on your PC then, it will surely use up space, and consume system resources.

 To uninstall unwanted programs on windows 10